log-forge/logforge/README.md

 ## Why LogForge?
 LogForge was built for developers who need a simple, lightweight way to monitor services during development — without setting up huge production systems.

-LogForge is optimized for developer environments:
+LogForge is optimized for ***developer environments***:

-No complicated configuration

-No heavy logging stacks

-Just fast, clear service visibility and crash detection while you build
+🔹 Instantly see which services are running, crashed, or stopped

+🔹 View and filter logs per service

+🔹 Get alerts when internal services show errors or warnings based on keywords you set

+🔹 Deploy everything in seconds with a single command

 Built for dev environments, not production — fast, simple, and focused.
 No complex setup.
-No huge monitoring stacks
+No huge monitoring stacks.

-Deploy in seconds with one simple command
+Deploy in seconds with one simple command.